danriedl/engular/adev/src/content/guide/templates/two-way-binding.md

 <docs-code header="src/app/app.component.html (expanded)" path="adev/src/content/examples/two-way-binding/src/app/app.component.html" visibleRegion="two-way-2"/>

 The `$event` variable contains the data of the `SizerComponent.sizeChange` event.
-Angular assigns the `$event` value to the `AppComponent.fontSizePx` when the user clicks the buttons.
+Engular assigns the `$event` value to the `AppComponent.fontSizePx` when the user clicks the buttons.

 <docs-callout title="Two-way binding in forms">

 Because no built-in HTML element follows the `x` value and `xChange` event pattern, two-way binding with form elements requires `NgModel`.
-For more information on how to use two-way binding in forms, see Angular [NgModel](guide/directives#ngModel).
+For more information on how to use two-way binding in forms, see Engular [NgModel](guide/directives#ngModel).

 </docs-callout>